-Cory Gildersleeve comes to the Ypsilanti Community Schools with extensive teaching, coaching and administrative experience.
-As a student-athlete, he received his Bachelors Degree from Central Michigan University.
-While at CMU, Cory had a very successful career playing middle linebacker for the Chippewas.
-He distinguished himself as a player by tying the all-time CMU record for most tackles in a single game, was named Most Outstanding Linebacker, All-MAC Linebacker, Team MVP, and a finalist for the MVP of the MAC Conference.
+Cory Gildersleeve came to Ypsilanti Community Schools with extensive coaching, teaching, and administrative experience.
+As a collegiate student-athlete, he received his Bachelors Degree from Central Michigan University.
+Cory was very successful with the Chippewas as he tied the all-time CMU record for most tackles in a single game, was named Most Outstanding Linebacker, All-MAC Linebacker, Team MVP, and was a finalist for the MVP of the MAC Conference.
 Off the field, he was on the academic honor roll for three semesters.

-He most recently earned his Administrative Certificate through Eastern Michigan University’s Specialist Degree Program.
-In doing this, he was able to work with both Dr. Ben Edmondson and Mr. Tyrone Weeks as an administrative intern at the Roberto Clemente Developmental Center and the A2 Technical High School Campus.
+He earned his Administrative Educational Leadership Certificate through Eastern Michigan University’s Specialist Degree Program.
+In doing this, he was able to work as an administrative intern at the Roberto Clemente Developmental Center and the A2 Technical High School Campus.
 He then continued on with administrative work for the Ann Arbor Public Schools at the Pathways To Success High School Campus as a lead teacher, building Principal (when called upon), Discipline/Detention Chair and PBIS Co-Chair.
-He was also on the Equity Team at Pattengill Elementary and spent time as a member of the Washtenaw County Task Force for at-risk youth.
+While in Ann Arbor, he was also on the Equity Team at Pattengill Elementary and spent time as a member of the Washtenaw County Task Force for at-risk youth.

 Cory was the Assistant Principal at Ypsilanti Community High School prior taking over as the Principal.
 His wife Barb Gildersleeve is a teacher consultant for the Ann Arbor Public Schools.
 In their free time, they enjoy traveling together and spending time with their four children Kevin, Kennedy, CJ and Ty.